robocorp/python-producer-consumer-reporting/README.md

-# Template: Python - Producer-Consumer
+# Template: Python - Producer-Consumer-Reporter

 This template leverages the new [Python framework](https://github.com/robocorp/robocorp), the [libraries](https://github.com/robocorp/robocorp/blob/master/docs/README.md#python-libraries) from to same project as well.

-This template contains a working robot implementation that has the basic structure where the first part produces work items from an input and the second one consumes those newly created output work items.
+This template contains a working robot implementation that has the basic structure where the first part produces work items from an input, the second one consumes those newly created output work items and the reports results of the second step.

 ![process.png](./docs/process.png)